cloudwatt/applications/blueprint-coreos-gocd/README_EN.md

  The stack will be automatically generated (you can see its progress by clicking on its name).
 When all modules become green, the creation will be complete.
 You can then go to the "Instances" menu to find the floating IP, or simply refresh the current page and check the Overview tab for a handy link.

  If you've reached this point, you're already done!
-Go enjoy GoCD Server!
+Go enjoy GoCD!

 ### A one-click deployment sounds really nice...

  ...
 Good!
 Go to the [Apps page](https://www.cloudwatt.com/en/apps/) on the Cloudwatt website, choose the apps, press **DEPLOY** and follow the simple steps...
-2 minutes later, a green button appears... **ACCESS**: you have your GoCD Server.
+2 minutes later, a green button appears... **ACCESS**: you have your GoCD.

 ## Enjoy

  Once all this makes you can connect on your server in SSH by using your keypair beforehand downloaded on your compute,

- You are now in possession of your own GoCD Server, you can enter via the URL `http://ip-floatingip:8153`.
+ You are now in possession of GoCD, you can enter via the URL `http://ip-floatingip:8153`.
 Your full URL will be present in your stack overview in horizon Cloudwatt console.

 ## So watt?